mac-comp127-s26/project-mine-game/proposal.md

 The user tries to uncover the grids without clicking on the one with the mine If the mine is clicked, the game displays " You died" if the mine is not clicked in five tries, the user is declared the winner.
-Click on play agian if you would like to play again.
+Click on play again if you would like to play again.

 ## How to Play
 1. Click Play to start the game.
 A hidden 3×3 grid will appear.